vonajs/vona/packages-docs/index.md

     details: Built-in out-of-the-box multi-tenancy capabilities, supporting both shared and isolated modes
   - title: Modularization
     details: In a large web business system, as the business grows and changes, it is also necessary to divide the system into relatively independent modules in order to avoid code bloating
+  - title: DTO Infer & Generation
+    details: Pioneered the ability to dynamically infer and generate DTOs, freeing our hands and significantly improving productivity.
+It can even be said that being able to dynamically infer and generate DTOs is a very important `milestone` in building a more elegant Node.js backend framework
+  - title: Multi-database & Multi-datasource
+    details: Supports multi-database and multi-datasource, and provides out-of-the-box read-write splitting and dynamic datasource capabilities
+  - title: SSR Integration
+    details: Provides out-of-the-box SSR rendering capabilities, supporting both the frontend website and the backend admin system
+  - title: Menu Commands
+    details: Execute Cli commands through the menus, significantly reducing mental overhead and improving the development experience
 ---